leejarvis/hound/README.md

 outside of this limit.
 This requires an extra call to the database, so if that could be an issue, using a rake task might be a better idea.

+## But we already have Paper Trail?

+Yes, and Paper Trail is awesome.
+Hound is not designed to replace it.
+They do different things.
+Hound is designed to track activity (in the form of actions) on a model.
+Paper Trail does the same thing but it stores snapshots of your model at certain times (when they change).
+Hound is not just for tracking changes to your model, but you can attach custom activity to it, too.

+* Do I want custom actions and activity attached to my models?
+Use Hound.
+* Do I need to restore my model to an earlier time?
+Use Paper Trail.

+At [Allur](https://www.allur.com) we use them both for different things, and they work great.

 ## TODO

 * Implement action grouping